Reports and publications

 An estimated 6.1 million households in the UK are in fuel poverty, their finances strained under the costs of energy bills.
 And, in the UK, those with caring responsibilities are more likely to experience poverty.
 But there is no equivalent evidence for the intersection of care and fuel poverty.
 This research, commissioned by Carers Trust, explores this important issue and poses systemic recommendations to overcome fuel poverty.

-Building a caring economy: universal basic services policy briefing
+Building a caring economy report series: universal basic services policy briefing

 The concept of fuel poverty has utility in matching the financial precarity experienced by so many in our current economy with the systems that drive it; namely, our privatised energy systems.
 Care Full’s exploration of the number of unpaid carers experiencing fuel poverty and the nature of their experiences revealed to us a stark reality and led us to this call for truly transformative solutions.